 2. Respawning on Ship Beds: Naval combat is the only time you may ignore New Life Rule and immediately return to combat.
-If you were not originally on the ship, you may not exploit this to join the battle.
-Once your ship has clearly been boarded and the enemy has taken control, you can only choose to respawn as a captive.
+However, if you were not originally on the ship, you may not exploit this to join the battle.
+Once combat has ended due to surrender or sinking, players on both sides must resume standard New Life Rules and you may not continue to respawn.
+Once your ship has clearly been boarded and the enemy has taken control of the situation, you can only choose to respawn as a captive.

 3. “Suicide Bombers” or “The Hail Mary”: If you die while gliding to delivery or while arming explosives on an enemy ship you are subject to the standard 15 minute NLR and you may not return to the current battle (even if it goes on for another hour).
 This is a high risk tactic.

 4. “Abusing the Shimmer”: Ships cannot abuse the ‘shimmer’ between servers to gain an advantage in battle.
 Not all players load at the same speed.